sakshirathoree/TerraWeek/day04/submission.md

     backend = "local"
   }
 ```

-- When using the remote storage terraform will not persist/save the state file on the local disk.
+- When using the remote storage terraform will not persist the state file on the local disk.
 - Remote storage of Terraform state files is really beneficial for teams with multiple developers.